Bludiot/configureight/README.md

 This theme requires its companion plugin to be installed.
 Find this at [https://github.com/Bludiot/configureight-plugin](https://github.com/Bludiot/configureight-plugin).

+## Compatibility

+Configure 8 has been tested on Bludit version 3.15.0, running PHP 8.2.4.
+The minimum PHP version required is PHP 7.4.
+The standard plugin hooks are provided.

+### Bludit Version 4

+Some version-compare steps have been taken to make this theme compatible with Bludit 4.0 but it is not ready.
+And from the looks of the activity on the development repository, v4 is a long way off.

+### RTL Languages

+Direction and layout styles for right-to-left languages are implemented automatically when an RTL language is set in the site settings.

 ## Page Templates

 Several page template options are built into the theme, which can be employed in the page edit screen under Options > Advanced.
 More than one template may be used at once, with space between each template slug, depending on the template type.